EOA-team/sentinel2_crop_traits/README.md

 > **_PAPER:_**  Graf, L.V, Merz, Q.M, Walter, A., Aasen, H. (2023) "In-Season Retrieval of Winter Wheat Functional Traits and Phenology from Sentinel-2 Imagery and Field Phenotyping". *Under review*".

+The data used in the study and made available in this repository is the result of multi-year, labor-intense work in the field and laboratory conducted by teams at [ETH Zurich Crop Science](https://kp.ethz.ch/), the [School of Agircultural, Forest and Food Sciences, HAFL](https://www.bfh.ch/hafl/en/) and the [Division of Agroecology and Environment at Agroscope Reckenholz](https://www.agroscope.admin.ch/agroscope/en/home/about-us/organization/competence-divisions-strategic-research-divisions/agroecology-environment.html).
+A [list of contributors](data/AUTHORS.txt) is provided.

+We therefore kindly ask you to **acknowledge our work** by

+* **citing** our research properly whenever you use the data and/or methods presented here
+* leave a **star on GitHub** and/or fork our repository

+This helps us to continue the labor and cost-intensive process of data acquisition, preparation and, ultimately, publication to benefit science and society.

+If your work relies substantially on our data please also [get in touch with us](https://www.eoa-team.net/) and consider offering co-authorship.

 ## Content